MatthijsKamstra/gen-scribus/README.md

 - Not possible to link (and update) to external text file (markdown)
 - Generate a quick and dirty document with text and image on a spread
-- Automate some of the scribus features
+- Automate some of the scribus features via settings
 - Not possible to use commandline to generate file
 - Not possible to update document (with external file and/or input)
 - Better import markdown (Scribus default markdown import will break when using `<li>`)